DanySK/slides-2024-acsos-reproducibility/content/_generator.md

 Let's do the same game

 {{% fragment %}}
-# It is possible to tame and ride a hippo
+# Humans can tame and ride hippos

 Please *raise your hand if you believe this claim*
 {{% /fragment %}}